 - Frequently dropping objects

 - Low blood pressure causing dizziness and lightheadedness

 - Excessive sweating or an inability to sweat

 - Erectile dysfunction and other problems with sexual functions

 The symptoms of nerve damage can be misleading—the area in which you experience a symptom is unlikely to be area of the body that actually sustained damage.
 For example, if you can’t feel your feet after a car accident, the damaged nerves are likely to be much higher up along the spine, not in the feet.
 And symptoms of autonomic neuropathy—like irregular heartbeat, digestive malfunction, and abnormal sweating—indicate there is damage to the nerves that control these function, nerves which are located along the brain stem and spinal cord.
 Learning to spot the warning signs of nerve damage can help you take immediate action to prevent permanent injury.

 If you sustained severe nerve damage in a motor vehicle crash caused by another party, it may be in your best interest to consult with a personal injury lawyer experienced in car accident cases.
 Your attorney will be able to advise you about whether you are eligible to file a personal injury lawsuit and seek compensation for your injuries and losses.

-At Krzak Rundio Law Group, our personal injury lawyers partner closely with every client we represent.
+At Krzak Rundio Gorman, Injury Attorneys, our personal injury lawyers partner closely with every client we represent.
 We work hard to fully calculate all damages and determine a complete and accurate picture of how each client’s life was altered by an injury-causing accident.
 We have successfully represented clients nationwide in a variety of complex legal cases.